 Some states require that individuals completing a program at an out-of-state institution actually obtain the out-of-state license first; other states do not require the actual license, just completion of a state-approved program.
 Candidates should review the requirements for individuals completing programs from out-of-state institutions to determine if they must receive their license from the originating state or if completing a state-approved program will allow them to apply directly to their state.

-Walden’s enrollment advisors can provide you with general guidelines and other information about licensure.
+Walden’s enrollment specialists can provide you with general guidelines and other information about licensure.
 It remains your responsibility to understand and comply with the current out-of-state licensure requirements for the state in which you seek to be licensed, as requirements vary state by state.

 Walden University makes no representation or guarantee that successful completion of any program or coursework will permit you to obtain state certification or licensure in your state.